codereader/DarkRadiant/README.md

 application crashes (see also [How to record a crashdump](http://wiki.thedarkmod.com/index.php?title=Save_a_Memory_Dump_for_debugging_Crashes)).

 The issue tracker for DarkRadiant is also run by the Dark Mod folks: [DarkRadiant Bugtracker](http://bugs.thedarkmod.com/view_all_bug_page.php?project_id=1).

+# License

+The DarkRadiant source code is published under the [GNU General Public License 2.0 (GPLv2)](http://www.gnu.org/licenses/gpl-2.0.html
+), except for a few libraries which are using the BSD license, see the [LICENSE](https://raw.githubusercontent.com/codereader/DarkRadiant/master/LICENSE) file for further notes.